Anil-matcha/GPT-Actions/README.md

 </h1>

-**GPT Auth** provides a user-friendly solution to quickly setup auth for your custom GPT and self-host it.
+**GPT Auth** provides a user-friendly solution to quickly setup oauth for your custom GPT and self-host it.

 [Demo Video](https://github.com/Anil-matcha/GPT-Auth/assets/4326215/5f0a15a3-a322-47ad-af33-564210d887c3)